Piotrków Trybunalski: World War II

-During the invasion of Poland at the beginning of World War II, Piotrków was the setting for fierce fighting between the Polish 19th Infantry Division and the 16th Panzer Corps of the German Wehrmacht on September 5, 1939.
+During the invasion of Poland at the beginning of World War II, Piotrków was the setting for fierce fighting between the Polish 19th Infantry Division and the 16th Panzer Corps of the German Wehrmacht on 5 September 1939.
+On the next day, German troops committed a massacre of Polish prisoners of war, including 19 officers, in the present-day neighbourhood of Moryca (see also German atrocities committed against Polish prisoners of war).
 The Einsatzgruppe II then entered the city to commit various crimes against the population.
 The town was occupied by Nazi Germany for the following six years.

 In autumn of 1939, the Germans carried out mass arrests of dozens of Poles, including teachers, local activists, judges, parliamentarians, editors and bank employees, however some were later released.
 47 Poles arrested in Tomaszów Mazowiecki, including Tomaszów's mayor, were also imprisoned in Piotrków.
 Further mass arrests of hundreds of Poles were carried out in January, March, June and August 1940.
 Among Poles arrested in March were 12 teachers and students of secret Polish schools.
-On June 29, 1940, the Germans carried out a massacre of 42 Poles from the prison in the Wolborski Forest in the northern part of the city.
+On 29 June 1940 the Germans carried out a massacre of 42 Poles from the prison in the Wolborski Forest in the northern part of the city.
 Among the victims were 14 students aged 17–18, eight reserve officers, and people of various professions, including pharmacists, an architect, railwayman, teacher, farmer and local secretary.
 121 Poles from the local prison were deported to the Auschwitz, Gross-Rosen and Dachau concentration camps in June 1940.
-Many Poles, who were born or lived in the city, were murdered by the Russians in the large Katyn massacre in April–May 1940.
+Many Poles, who were born or lived in the city, were murdered by the Russians in the large Katyń massacre in April–May 1940.